 News feeds

-The AES provides news feeds that can be included, free of charge, on your own Web site.
+The AES provides feeds of information that can be included, free of charge, on your own Web site.

 - What content is available?